sjacob2019/Credit-Card-Fraud-Detection/README.md

 # Unsupervised Learning Method

-For our particular dataset, unsupervised learning becomes particularly useful.
+For our dataset, unsupervised learning becomes particularly useful.
 Because of confidentiality issues, the original data and labels are not provided.
 Our dataset only contains numerical input variables that are the result of a PCA transformation.
-Although we have simulated data, it is still inconvenient to integrate our models with real-world datasets because they are unlikely to be labeled.
-However, by applying unsupervised clustering algorithm such as GMM(Gaussian Mixture Models) we could circumvent this problem.
+In real-life, data labeling is a time-consuming task, hence Unsupervised Learning strategies tend to have a higher practical value than supervised learning.
+Therefore, although we have simulated data at our disposal, it is still inconvenient to integrate our models with real-world datasets because they are unlikely to be labeled.
+However, by applying unsupervised clustering algorithms such as GMM (Gaussian Mixture Models) we could circumvent this problem.

 Specifically, we experimented with various unsupervised learning methods, including probabilistic clustering algorithm GMM as well as deterministic clustering algorithms K-means and DBSCAN.
-By comparing these three methods, we try to look at which method would yield better accuracy for our dataset.
+We look at how these three methods perform on our unbalanced dataset by comparing their accuracy and recall as well as other metrics such as Silhouette Score and Fowlkes Mallows Score.

 ## K-Means